Marzi-lab/CHAS/README.md

 ## Introduction
 Cell type identity is a major driver of epigenetic variation, making biological interpretation of bulk tissue epigenomes difficult.
 Here we present CHAS (cell type-specific histone acetylation score), an R package for inferring cell type-specific signatures in bulk brain H3K27ac profiles.
 CHAS annotates peaks identified in bulk brain studies of H3K27ac to cell type-specific signals in four major brain cell types, and based on signal intensities generates cell type-specific histone acetylation scores to act as a proxy for cell type proportion.
 CHAS was successfully validated in pseudo-bulk samples of known cell type proportions and applied to three neurodegenerative disorder epigenome-wide association studies conducted on bulk brain tissue.

-If you use CHAS, please cite out preprint: [Murphy, et al. CHAS, a deconvolution tool, infers cell type-specific signatures in bulk brain histone acetylation studies of brain disorders. bioRxiv, 2021.](https://www.biorxiv.org/content/10.1101/2021.09.06.459142v1)
+If you use CHAS, please cite our preprint: [Murphy, Nott & Marzi.
+CHAS, a deconvolution tool, infers cell type-specific signatures in bulk brain histone acetylation studies of brain disorders. bioRxiv, 2021.](https://www.biorxiv.org/content/10.1101/2021.09.06.459142v1)

 Tutorial
 ------